 What should I expect if my child is getting SEN support?

-Every mainstream education setting has a legal duty to provide adequate SEN support to any pupil who needs it.
+Mainstream education settings have a legal duty to provide adequate SEN support to any pupil who needs it.
 This includes early years and post 16 providers.
-A child or young person does not need a formal diagnosis to receive SEN Support.
+A formal diagnosis is not needed to receive SEN Support.

 Southend-on-Sea City Council has agreed school's guidance which outlines the: